cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 Remove a set of permissions for a subject from an object: DELETE /objects/*object_id*/acl?id=*subject*&p=*permission1*,*permission2*
 -----------------------------------------------------------------------------------------------------------------------------

-Removes the specified permissions for that subject on that object
+Removes the specified permissions for the subject *subject* on the object *object_id*

 ===============  ==================================================
 HTTP Method      DELETE